bydata/the-office-who-speaks/README.md

-# Who speaks with whom in The Office
+# Who speaks about whom in The Office

 <img src="17-network-who-speaks-office.png" width=600 />